 clothing

-There isn’t exactly a dress code exactly in Marrakech, but certain outfits will make you stick out more and pinpoint you as a tourist.
+There isn’t exactly a dress code exactly in Marrakech, but certain outfits will make you stick out more.
 It’s also important to be aware of the way that the locals around you are dressing, so that you can dress respectfully and not attract any unwanted attention.
 I suggest wearing long, loose shirts with long shorts or trousers, keeping yourself modest.
-It’s unnecessary to wear a hijab – but if you’re entering a religious site, it’s always a good call to cover your hair, regardless.
+If you’re entering a religious site, whilst it might not be compulsory, it’s still a good call to cover your hair out of respect.

 photos